HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 background: url("one.png"), url("two.png"), url("three.png");
 background-repeat: no-repeat;
 ```
-Third, for cases where parts of the shorthand’s syntax are too weird, longhands can help improve readability:
+Third, for cases where parts of the shorthand's syntax are too weird, longhands can help improve readability:

 ```css
 /* Instead of: */